 Criminal drug offenses shouldn't be taken lightly in Centennial, CO.
 Prescription fraud also has the potential to lead to other criminal charges, including Unlawful Possession or Unlawful Sale.
 Good people often make poor choices when it comes to obtaining or distributing prescription drugs.
 Whether a defendant developed an addiction after a legal prescription following a surgery, or a physician became tempted by easy access, an experienced fraud and deceit attorney is crucial.
 If authorities call or contact you about a prescription drug situation, decline comment and exercise your right to remain silent.
 Finally, contact our unmatched criminal defense attorneys to schedule a free consultation.

 If you or someone you know is facing fraud and deceit charges, be smart.
-Contact the skilled defense lawyers at O'Malley and Sawyer at 303-830-0880.
+Contact the skilled defense lawyers at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pexels – Pietro Jeng